-The menu command FILE > CREATE REPORT (Ctrl+P) will open a Windows file dialog to select the drive, path and name of the report document.
+After confirming the Report Settings window with OK a Windows file dialog is shown to select the drive, path and name of the report document.
 The default name is the project name.
-The report can be created as a Portable Document Format (\.pdf) or Rich Text Format (\.rtf) file, the latter being directly editable in many word processors like Microsoft Word.
+The report can be created as a Portable Document Format (.pdf) or Rich Text Format (.rtf) file, the latter being directly editable in many word processors like Microsoft Word.